 Child Custody Attorneys Serving Chesapeake & Hampton

-A divorce is not the end of your obligation as a parent.
+A separated is not the end of your obligation as a parent.
 Being a parent is forever.
 Both parties should make every effort to become part of the lives of their children.
 They need affection, interest and the concern of their parents.
 They must feel that they have parents who love them even though they could not live with each other.

 Child Custody Guidelines for Parents